EXCELLENCE - RESPECT - OPPORTUNITY - CREATIVITY - CHALLENGE

 Our Connected Curriculum is implemented through a structured framework of Learning Units.
 These are planned and sequenced so that new knowledge and skills build upon what has been taught before.
 Thus, our children are able to make enduring connections to foster understanding and integrate new knowledge into their long-term memory.

-Science, History, Geography, D&T, Art and Music are connected by theme and mapped to the requirements of The National Curriculum in England Framework Document for KS1 & KS2; the Early Years Foundation Stage Learning Units are aligned to the Development Matters guidance and statutory Early Learning Goals/Early Years Outcomes.
+Science, History, Geography, D&T and Art are connected by theme and mapped to the requirements of The National Curriculum in England Framework Document for KS1 & KS2; the Early Years Foundation Stage Learning Units are aligned to the Development Matters guidance and statutory Early Learning Goals/Early Years Outcomes.
 Each Learning Unit has one or two focus subjects.
 For example, when history is the focus subject of a Learning Unit then this is the time to ‘get under the skin’ of the skills and deepen understanding of what it is to be a historian.
-RE, PE and Languages are mainly taught as discrete subjects but, where relevant, meaningful links and opportunities are made to our Connected Curriculum.
+RE, music, computing, PE and Languages are taught as discrete subjects but, where relevant, meaningful links and opportunities are made to our Connected Curriculum.
 Opportunities to develop the use of ICT as a tool to support learning and links to programming activities are taken.
-The teaching of the programming/coding aspect of computing is also integrated through the Rising Stars ‘Switched on Computing’ programme.
+The explicit teaching of computing and music is taught through the Kapow. schemes of work, RE through the Discovery RE scheme and PE through Get Set 4 PE.
+(Please see subject pages for further information.)

 Time is spent broadening learners’ knowledge of specific vocabulary and most importantly providing many opportunities to explore meanings and use new words.
 At Edgebury we believe that a wide vocabulary is one way to deepen understanding and that the accurate use of words supports the understanding of concepts.